ksu-cs-textbooks/cis526/content/03-asynchronous-js/05-web-workers.md

 }
 ```

-If the message was succesfully deserialized, it's `data` property contains the content of the message, which can be any valid JavaScript value (an int, string, array, object, etc).
+If the message was successfully deserialized, it's `data` property contains the content of the message, which can be any valid JavaScript value (an int, string, array, object, etc).
 This gives us a great deal of flexibility.
 If you need to send more than one type of message, a common strategy is to send a JavaScript object with a type property, and additional properties as needed, i.e.:

 ```js
 var messageData1 = {